coderefinery/manuals/onboarding.md

   Become a member of the project!

   If your organization is in the Nordics, you can become a partner in the project.
-  If your organziation is outside the Nordics, you can become an observer in the project.
+  If your organization is outside the Nordics, you can become an observer in the project.

   - Read about the [benefits for partner organizations](https://github.com/coderefinery/reports-and-proposals/blob/main/phase-4-proposal/info_for_new_organizations.md)

 ```
 ````